Wringer (novel): Plot

-When Palmer turns nine, his peers, Beans, Mutto, and Henry pressure him to join them in anticipation of becoming the best "wringers," boys who wring the necks of pigeons.
+When Palmer turns nine, his peers Beans, Mutto, and Henry, three trouble-making bullies (though Henry appears to be a passive follower), pressure him to join them in anticipation of becoming the best "wringers," boys who wring the necks of pigeons.
 Palmer's mother does not approve of his friends for this as the main reason, but she cannot force Palmer to find other friends.
 Palmer finds himself anxious to live up to his father's example, as he was known as one of the best wringers when he was Palmer's age.
 Though Palmer is actually reluctant to participate in the Pigeon Day wringing, he does not express this out of fear of being ostracized.

 When a pigeon comes to Palmer's window, he secretly takes the bird in as a pet and names it Nipper.
 To Palmer's surprise, his parents both learn of the existence of the pigeon but respect his wishes to keep Nipper a secret.
 Keeping Nipper also allows Palmer to befriend Dorothy, a girl who was his childhood best friend, and also opposes the pigeon shooting festival because of its cruelty toward the birds.
 The gang often bullies Dorothy, causing a disruption between Palmer and her before Palmer realizes how much he had hurt her.
 When the day of the shooting comes, Palmer is anxious because he has allowed Dorothy to release Nipper in hopes that the pigeon will avoid capture.

 Dorothy reveals that she released Nipper near the railroad tracks, unaware that people capture the pigeons at that exact location to release them for the shooting.
 When the pigeons are released, Nipper is wounded.
 One of Palmer's friends, Beans, happens to be at the shooting, and he brings the pigeon back onto the field to be killed by the sharpshooter.
 Palmer chooses to carry Nipper off the field in the midst of the gunfire.
 As Palmer walks through the booing crowd carrying Nipper, he sees a kid nearby reach out to stroke Nipper's wing.
 The kid asks his father if he can have a pigeon of his own.